Cyfrin/Updraft/courses/solidity/1-simple-storage/2-setting-up-your-first-contract/+page.md

 If you see a green checkmark, it means your compilation was successful.
 If there is any error, Remix will point out where the error is, and you can debug it accordingly.

 ## Congratulations
 🏆 Well done!
 You just created and compiled your first smart contract in solidity.

+## Test yourself
+1. 📕 What does IDE mean and what are Remix main features?
+2. 📕 What's the keywork `pragma` used for?
+3. 🧑‍💻 Write an empty contract that contains a SPDX License Identifier and compiles with version 0.8.11 or 0.8.13.